Death in June: Relationship to far-right politics

 On 21 December 2005, the Federal Department for Media Harmful to Young Persons in Germany banned all sales and distribution of Rose Clouds of Holocaust to minors.
 The title track has been accused of promoting Holocaust denial.
 Pearce appealed the ban, claiming that his usage of the word "holocaust" references its original Greek meaning of "burnt offerings" and not The Holocaust.
 The 1987 album Brown Book was also banned for containing lyrics of the Nazi Party's national anthem, the "Horst-Wessel-Lied", which violates Germany's Strafgesetzbuch section 86a.

-In 2013, a Death in June concert in Salem, Massachusetts was cancelled and relocated 65 miles away, to Worcester, because of security concerns related to threats of protest.
+In 2013, a Death in June concert in Salem, Massachusetts, was cancelled and relocated 65 miles away, to Worcester, because of security concerns related to threats of protest.

 In 2017, Oregon record label Soleilmoon Recordings was listed on the hate group registry of the Southern Poverty Law Center (SPLC) for distributing albums by Death in June, and Boyd Rice's project NON.
 Charles Powne, the label's owner, denied that Soleilmoon was racist, and said that Pearce and Rice are not racist either.
-The SPLC pointed out a 1996 quote from Pearce where he proudly aligned with Eurocentric racialism: "I am totally Eurocentric.
+The SPLC pointed out a 1996 quote from Pearce where he proudly aligned with Eurocentrism: "I am totally Eurocentric.
 I'm not overly concerned with the past but I do care about the present and the future.
 European culture, morals, ethics, whatever are under attack from all sides these days."